lammps/lammps/doc/src/pair_lj_cut_sphere.rst

-   If your system is mildly polydisperse, meaning the ratio of the diameter of the largest particle to the smallest is less than 2.0, then the neighbor lists built by the code should be resonably efficient.
+   If your system is mildly polydisperse, meaning the ratio of the diameter of the largest particle to the smallest is less than 2.0, then the neighbor lists built by the code should be reasonably efficient.
 Which means they will not contain too many particle pairs that do not interact.
 However, if your system is highly polydisperse (ratio > 2.0), the neighbor list build and force